Sign In Forgot Password

 Sinai’s Ukrainian Refugee Project

 The Temple has always stood for compassion and supporting those in need.
-In response to the war in Ukraine, our Temple now has a Welcome Circle and core group of 36 volunteers with the opportunity to sponsor a Ukranian refugee family’s resettlement in the US.
-We’ll be working through HIAS (founded as the Hebrew Immigrant Aid Society).
-Tikkun Olam and tzedakah are at the core of this project .
+In response to the war in Ukraine, our Temple’s Welcome Circle (WC) and core group of 40+ volunteers are driving the sponsorship of a Jewish Ukrainian refugee family’s resettlement in the U.S.

 “Our family arrived in Munich in the fall of 1945, after crossing two borders illegally, as Displaced Persons (“DP”).
 My Father contacted HIAS, where Rabbi Bloom was in charge of trying to help the DP’s from many countries.
 Rabbi Bloom and his American team had difficulties communicating with the DP’s from many countries, and when the Rabbi met my father, a lawyer who spoke 7 languages, he invited him to join in the organization of the service.
 Father joined HIAS, and after the organization was set up, and the first transports of the DP’s were on the way to the US and other countries, HIAS sponsored us to the United States.”